-Helo, reders today i m going to Shere about dyeing fabric with turmeric or turmeric dyeing.
-No no
+Helo, reders today i m going to Shere about dyeing fabric with turmeric or turmeric dyeing methods.

 Dyeing fabric with turmeric process